-In parallel stacking, two or more inverters are stacked to create a single, common set of AC outputs.
+In parallel stacking, two or more inverters are stacked to create a single, common AC output.

-- All inverters share a common input (AC source) on both L1 and L2.
-The inverters run loads on common L1 and L2 output buses.
+- All inverters share a common input (AC source) and run loads on a common output bus.
 The master inverter provides the primary output.
-The slaves are connected to the same L1 and L2 outputs and assist the master. - > The slave outputs are controlled directly by the master and cannot operate independently. - Slave inverters can go into Power Save mode when not in use.
+The slaves are connected to the same output and assist the master. - > The slave outputs are controlled directly by the master and cannot operate independently. - Slave inverters can go into Power Save mode when not in use.
 The master will activate individual slaves based on load demand.
 This reduces idle power consumption and improves system efficiency. - > Up to ten inverters may be installed in a parallel arrangement.